 - 1 15 oz. can of black beans

 - 2 cups cheddar or Mexican blend cheese

 - breadcrumbs (optional)

-Generously coat a 9 x 13 inch baking dish with cooking spray.
-Fill bottom of the pan with broken tortilla chips — about 1/4 inch thick.
+Coat a 9 x 13 inch baking dish with cooking spray.
+Break the tortilla chips and cover the bottom of the pan, about 1/4 inch thick.
 Add chopped chicken breasts, green chilies, corn and black beans.
-Blend soups together with chicken broth in a medium sized mixing bowl and pour over top.
-(If a thinner sauce is desired add more liquid.)
-Cover top layer with cheese and add bread crumbs, if desired.
-Bake at 350° for 35 to 45 minutes or until sauce is bubbling and cheese is melted and slightly browned.
+Blend the soups and chicken broth together in a medium sized mixing bowl and pour over top.
+(Add more liquid if thinner sauce is desired.)
+Cover the top layer with cheese and add the breadcrumbs, if desired.
+Bake at 350F for 35 to 45 minutes or until sauce is bubbling and the cheese is melted and slightly browned.

-*2 cans chicken – 9.75 oz size may be used instead of fresh chicken
+*Two 9.75 ounce cans of chicken may be used instead of fresh chicken.